vega/vega-label/README.md

 - `lineAnchor`: an anchor point for group line mark can be `begin` or `end`
   - If `lineAnchor` is `begin`, label is at the beginning of the line.
 Otherwise, label is at the end of the line.
   - **Note**: thie flag only work with group line mark as a base mark using reactive geometry.

+- `primaryMarkInGroup`: use when the reactive geometry's mark type is `'group'`
+  - To specify which mark in the group is to used to calculate anchor points for labels.

 - label transform has to be used with reactive geometry to use it as base mark to calculate positions of label
   - Right now, reactive geometry works with `symbol`, `line`, `rect`, and `group` of `line` and `area`